Configuring shell colours

 This guide was written using Ubuntu via WSL2.

-First let's look at our current output of ls -la
+First let's look at our current output of ls -la.

-Here we can see the a_directory
+Here we can see the a_directory directory is presented with a

 yellow and background and black text.